Aromatherapy

 How can aromatherapy massage help me?

 Aromatherapy massage tends to incorporate an eclectic range of techniques that are gentle yet also stimulating (these can include Swedish, Acupressure or Shiatsu-like movements).
-The aim of aromatherapy massage is to de-stress body, mind and emotion (uplift, balance and/or ground mood to instil a sense of calm and peace), gently stimulate lymph-vascular circulation, support the immune system, and improve skin and soft tissue tone.
+The aim of aromatherapy massage is to de-stress body, mind and emotion (uplift, balance and/or ground mood to instil a sense of calm and peace), gently stimulate lymph-vascular circulation, support the immune system, relax muscles and improve skin and soft tissue tone.

 A select personalised blend of essential oils is blended in a carrier medium, such as grape seed or olive oil, or sometimes lotion or cream; selection will depend on the area being massaged, and the condition of the skin, for example, dry, mature, normal, and so on.